Isja-krass/consoleinterface.js/readme.md

 #### Features and capabilities
 This module is desinged to:
-> 💻 Display simple warning, error and status messages on the screen
+    - 💻 Display simple warning, error and status messages on the screen
-> 📊 log-levels and classes to keep track of the iportant things
+    - 📊 log-levels and classes to keep track of the iportant things and ignore the junk
-> 🕳️ large logging-buffer to dump everything into (WIP)
-> 🪨 be minimal, using less dependencies as possible
+    - 🪨 be minimal, using less dependencies as possible
-> 📁 logging into text files
+    - 📁 logging into text files
-> 🎨 progress-bars, headers and other visualisation (WIP)
+    - 🎨 progress-bars, headers and other visualisation (WIP)
-> 👤 User iput prompts (WIP)
+    - 👤 User iput prompts
-> ... to be continued >>
+    - ... to be continued >>

 also worth mentioning:
-> 📑 [JS-doc](https://jsdoc.app/) awayabel for every function, clases and parmeters
+    - 📑 [JS-doc](https://jsdoc.app/) awayabel for every function, clases and parmeters
-> ⚙️ customizable behaviour (nearly everything is variable)
+    - ⚙️ customizable behaviour (nearly everything is variable)
-> 🌈 Colors and markedup text for better visualisation via [ANSI-escape-code](https://en.wikipedia.org/wiki/ANSI_escape_code)
+    - 🌈 Colors and markedup text for better visualisation via [ANSI-escape-code](https://en.wikipedia.org/wiki/ANSI_escape_code)

-**⚠️ NOTE**: The color and markdown featues may not work a Windows and IOS operating systems.
+> **⚠️ NOTE**: The color and markdown featues may not work a Windows and IOS operating systems.
-You may required to enable the [virtual terminal mode](https://docs.microsoft.com/en/windows/console/console-virtual-terminal-sequences) for this.
+> You may required to enable the [virtual terminal mode](https://docs.microsoft.com/en/windows/console/console-virtual-terminal-sequences) for this.

 ## TESTING, BUG-REPORTS AND FEATURE REQUESTS